laberning/openrowingmonitor/docs/physics_openrowingmonitor.md

 <!-- markdownlint-disable no-inline-html -->
 In this document we explain the physics behind the Open Rowing Monitor, to allow for independent review and software maintenance.
 This work wouldn't have been possible without some solid physics, described by some people with real knowledge of the subject matter.
 Please note that any errors in our implementation probably is on us, not them.
 When appropriate, we link to these sources.
 When possible, we also link to the source code.

+Please note that this text is used as a rationale for design decissions in Open Rowing Monitor.
+So it is of interest for people maintaining the code (as it explains why we do things the way we do) and for academics to verify of improve our solution.
+For these academics, we conclude with a section of open design issues.
+If you are interested in just using Open Rowing Monitor as-is, this might not be the text you are looking for.

 ## Basic concepts

 @@@